×

 We asked foreigners in Brazil what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats typically search for homes in Brazil by using online real estate websites, such as ZAP Imóveis, VivaReal, and Imovelweb, to browse listings and contact local real estate agents.
-Additionally, expats can search for homes in Brazil by attending open houses and visiting local neighborhoods to get a better feel for the area," remarked one foreigner who made the move to Brazil.
+Additionally, expats can search for homes in Brazil by attending open houses and visiting local neighborhoods to get a better feel for the area," said one foreigner living in Brazil.

 About the Author